Information Services - Plans and Performance

 We measure transactional feedback online using our Customer Thermometer survey tool.
 We contact customers by email once we resolve their request.
 Our overall aim is to achieve at least 90% overall satisfaction.

-Information Services teams received an average feedback score 4.71 out of 5 (94 % satisfaction) in our UniDesk Service Management system (802 responds) in the academic year 2020/21.
+Information Services teams received an average feedback score 4.67 out of 5 (93 % satisfaction) in our UniDesk Service Management system (806 responds) in 2022.

 Our Service Level Agreement on UniDesk can be found here: UniDesk Service Level Agreement